algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 2.3.
 What could the device do:

-If we imagine an independant system that could protect himself from turning off in case of a defective component.
-For that, we would need to have current sensors between each module to detect the exact deficient module and would open a new path in the electical system ( for those we could do without ).
-We could also add a way for the user to change the place the device is loctaed and adapt the time break to the country laws.
+We could add a way for the user to change the place the device is located and adapt the time break to the country laws.

 # 3. How will we develop the device: